vsinagl/push_swap/README.md

 the calls of operations are:
 - `rA`, `rB`: rotate stack A or B
 - `rrA`, `rrB`: reverse rotate stack A or B
+- `rrr` : reverse rotate both A and B at same time

 ## Pushing
 Pushing push the top element from stack to destination stack.